 The ABN 26-blade feeler gauge set is marked in SAE and metric.
 You’ll need this set to adjust the valve lash, and it is useful when setting the armature/coil air gap.
 You can also use it to gap spark plugs.
 Picture links to Amazon.com.

-I use a Dewalt screw gun (also a drill) in the workshop to speed up the process of removing engine covers, carburetor bolts, Armature bolts etc. It’s a brushless motor and as tough as nails, I driven over it a few times – still works great!
+I use a Dewalt screw gun (also a drill) in the workshop to speed up the process of removing engine covers, carburetor bolts, Armature bolts, etc. It’s a brushless motor and as tough as nails, I drove over it a few times – still works great!
 Batteries are interchangeable and so if you have a Dewalt product already you won’t need the battery.
 Picture links to Amazon.com.